 “41% of Millennials don’t believe in their employee feedback mechanism and suggest that it doesn't cause any meaningful organizational change”

-1. I understand that we couldn't achieve our targets this quarter, but I think if you support us for this quarter we’ll have a better chance of succeeding in the future.
+1. I understand that we couldn't achieve our targets this quarter, but if you support us for this quarter, we’ll have a better chance of succeeding.

-2. I appreciate your trust in me and our team, but I think that we could benefit more in the long run if we have a clearer road map with us.
+2. I appreciate your trust in me and our team, but I think we could benefit more in the long run if we have a clearer road map.

-3. I treasure the freedom you have provided, but I would really appreciate it if you could give me feedback on my performance more often to allow me to grow more.
+3. I treasure the freedom you have provided, but I would really appreciate it if you giving feedback on my performance more often to allow me to grow more.

-4. I am glad that you trust me with multiple projects, but somehow I feel that I need to lessen my workload in order to achieve better results.
+4. I am glad you trust me with multiple projects, but somehow I need to lessen my workload to achieve better results.

-5. While the team is always open to constructive feedback, I feel that recently we have been receiving more than needed critical and negative feedback which is slowly bringing down morale.
+5. While the team is always open to constructive feedback, we recently received more than needed critical and negative feedback, slowly bringing down morale.

 Giving feedback to colleagues' example